 After many years in which he had struggled both for sales and recognition, the late 1940s and the 1950s saw a significant upturn for Nicholson — as if contemporary tastes had finally caught up with his radical creations.

 In 1949, he was invited to create two large panels for the interior of the New Zealand Shipping Company’s new steamship, the M.V.
 Rangitane — one of which, October 1949 (Rangitane), sold for £1,002,000 at Christie’s in 2022.

 In 1951, he produced a vast mural for the Festival of Britain.
 Three years later, he was asked to represent Britain at the Venice Biennale.
 Then, in 1957, he won the inaugural Guggenheim International Award for painting, receiving his prize and $10,000 cheque from President Eisenhower in the White House.

 President Dwight D. Eisenhower awarding Ben Nicholson the Guggenheim International Award in 1957.
 Photo: Bettmann / Getty Images

 By the 1960s, Nicholson was living in Switzerland, in a house overlooking Lake Maggiore, with his third wife, the photographer Felicitas Vogler.
 There he returned to his painted reliefs of the 1930s, albeit with slightly different results.
 The type of shape was now more varied than before, and the palette went beyond white to include earthy colours.

-The drawing (1965) Olympia (below), its title referring to ancient ruins in Greece, illustrates the career-long distillation of forms in his work that Vogler described as ‘clarity and the great art of omission’.
+Works such as (1965) Olympia, its title referring to ancient ruins in Greece, and Nov 59 (landscape with monolith) illustrate the career-long distillation of forms in his work that Vogler described as ‘clarity and the great art of omission’.